 On the 6th of May 2018 my co-driver Thomas Claus and I participated in our first rally.
-I was behind the wheel of a rented Peugeot 106 rally-car.
-There were an incredible 160 cars at the start and only 107 made it to the finish line.
-We managed to end up in 84th place overall and 5th in class 2C (of 12 cars).
+I was behind the wheel of a rented Peugeot 106 rally car.
+There were 160 cars at the start and only 107 made it to the finish line.
+We managed to end up in 84th place overall and 5th in class 2C (out of 12 cars).

 We’re aiming to drive more rallies in the near future!
 You can follow our journey by clicking the link below.

 AutoJunior started as a simple website where I posted some pictures of local car-events.
 My dad bought the domain name for my 15th birthday back in 2009.
-In the following years Ruben and I focused mostly on reporting the local car scene.
-I also started making YouTube-videos.
+In the following years Ruben and I focused mostly on reporting the local car scene and I started making YouTube-videos.

 Today AutoJunior is an online car-magazine that tests and reviews new cars on a regular basis.
 Combined with reports of motorsport and general news we provide our online followers and readers with quality content.